-In the absence of such an exclusion, an option is for the electricity distributors to pass through any rewards or penalties incurred as a result of demand response initiatives to the demand response provider.
+If demand response initiatives are not excluded from the GSL payments scheme, the electricity distributors could pass through any rewards or penalties incurred as a result of demand response initiatives to the demand response provider.
 However, as indicated by Energy Response's submission to the AER, demand response providers consider this to be a barrier to the provision of demand response initiatives.

 No approvals have been sought from the Commission to exclude demand response initiatives from the GSL payments scheme.
 This may indicate that either the perceived risk that there will be a shortfall in demand response initiatives is considered to be low, or there have been no demand response initiatives.
-As interruptions due to a shortfall in demand response initiatives cannot be excluded from the national Service Target Performance Incentive Scheme, for the purposes of the service incentive scheme, it is most likely that electricity distributors continue to be reluctant to rely on demand response initiatives to meet peak demand.
+As interruptions due to a shortfall in demand response initiatives cannot be excluded from the national Service Target Performance Incentive Scheme, for the purposes of the service incentive scheme, it is most likely that electricity distributors continue to rely on network augmentation rather than demand response initiatives to meet peak demand.

-As the demand response industry continues to be relatively immature, we propose to continue to exclude interruptions caused by a shortfall in demand response initiatives from the GSL payments scheme, where prior approval has been obtained from the Commission.
+To enable the demand response industry to mature, and given the potential benefits associated with demand response initiatives to defer or avoid network augmentation, we will continue to exclude interruptions caused by a shortfall in demand response initiatives from the GSL payments scheme, where prior approval has been obtained from the Commission.